Theatre (Performance)

 11-14s: Wednesdays

 The Wednesday 11-14s is one of our two performance groups for members at the end of primary school and the beginning of secondary school.
-The group performs a newly-written script by some of the best up-and-coming playwrights in Scotland twice per year, once in December and once in June.
+The group performs both newly-written scripts by some of the best up-and-coming playwrights in Scotland as full performances and showcases curated by our own members.

 Location: Out of the Blue Drill Hall, 36 Dalmeny Street